nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 ### Executing the example application code
 * The code should be executed by running `index.py`
 * If we run other files in the folders, we will get errors at the import statements because the imports are all defined relative to the folder level of `index.py`
 * Hence all the code that is to be executed needs to be in the same folder as that of entry file (`index.py`) in order to avoid import errors.
-This is a constraint to be considered in the application code design in order to use shared variables and functions concept.
+This is a constraint to be considered in the application code design in order to use shared variables and functions concept

 ### Points to remember
-* file-paths used in the import statements are to be written relative to the entry python file, not as per the python file in which the import statement.
+* file-paths used in the import statements are to be written relative to the entry python file, not as per the python file in which the import statement
 Many people get confused with this concept
 * ensure `__init__.py` file is in all folders in which the variables of python files are to be shared